 - If you are planning on driving in the historic center of a city, make sure you have a map of the ZTL area (links to maps of Pisa, Rome and Florence ZTL zones below) so that you don’t accidentally get caught in #5 above.

-- If you are renting a car, it doesn’t hurt to ask the car rental place whether there are ZTL areas in the city, and where to buy a pass.
+- If you are renting a car, it doesn’t hurt to ask the car rental place whether there are ZTL areas in the city, and whether you should buy a pass.
 Car rental offices within a ZTL zone will give you a temporary pass.
-But regardless of what they tell you, you are still responsible for any fines.
+But regardless of what they tell you, you are still the one responsible for any fines.
 I usually pick a car rental office on the outskirts of the city and take a taxi to get there – partly for ZTL and partly because I never recommend driving in Italian city centers, for the stress and the bumper to bumper traffic.

 ZTL is not a scam